10 of the Best Campsites in the Outer Hebrides

 The campsites in the Outer Hebrides vary widely between more formal campsites with lots of facilities, to back-to-basics sites with limited facilities, however something they all have in common is the stunning location and (nearly always) stunning ocean views.
 You will not regret a camping holiday in the Outer Hebrides!

 The hospitality from Angus and his family at this stunning campsite in Barra is unforgettable.
-Scurrival Campsite is situated on the North of the island and boasts spectacular views.
+Located in the north of the island, it offers spectacular views and a peaceful setting.
 For opening times, local events, tantalising photos and regular updates, follow them on their active Facebook page.

-Situated on the west side of the Isle of Barra, with prime views of the Atlantic, this campsite is in an ideal location to pitch your tent or park your campervan whilst you explore what the island an has to offer.
+Situated on the west coast of Barra, Wavecrest offers prime Atlantic views, making it an ideal location to pitch your tent, or park your campervan whilst you explore what the island an has to offer.

 Buy your Google Map guide to the Outer Hebrides here.
 It includes: